Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Though Wen Zhi was able to hold his ground, his other men weren’t having as much luck.
 Slowly, the ring around Ludmila was shrinking.

 “C’mon!
 Ten more seconds!
 You all got this!”
 He shouted to encourage his men.

 The blows that Wen Zhi and the others launched only moved them inches back at a time, but that still bought them precious seconds.
-Anything would help as the final seconds ticked down until she was ready.
+Anything would help as the final moments ticked down until she was ready.

 Just when it seemed like the line was going to fall, Wen Zhi felt a burst of mana, which signaled that she was finished.
 Immediately, the line of men dove to the ground and covered their heads.

 With a bright crackle and an intense boom echoing through the air, the dome shattered, and a barreling form was expelled out.

 Though the Chen family knew that it was coming, they reacted like how they always had – by defending their ground with every bit of confidence in their unbeatable defense.

 Yet, fate was not merciful for them.
 Before they could blink, the ten or so layers of mana shielding their bodies were blown away so forcefully that they were left sailing meters into the air.
 In fact, anyone that had been standing several meters within her path had been inadvertently bowled over by the cluster of bodies that were sent flying.